-It’s not something you can buy, and if you think it’s hype, you don’t know what you don’t’ know.
+It’s not something you can buy.
+And if you think it’s hype — then you don’t know what you don’t know.

-Hyperautomation is a culmination of experience, strategy, analysis, and technology adoption that is focused solely on automating deeper business outcomes.
+Hyper automation is a culmination of experience, strategy, analysis, and technology adoption that is focused solely on automating deeper business outcomes.

-Why Hyperautomation Represents a Massive Pivot
+Why Hyper Automation Represents a Massive Change

 Far too many vendors have attempted to be all things to their customers – resulting in failures and stunted growth for customers.